opensafely-core/ehrql/docs/patient-event-tables-explanation.md

 ### Mathematical operations on frames and series

-There are also more advanced ways to combine data with Data Builder, which we will not cover in this tutorial.
+There are also more advanced ways to combine data with ehrQL, which we will not cover in this tutorial.

 !!! todo